tosakazu/smash_database/README.md

 - game_rule: str
   - { 1on1, doubles, random, squad-strike, oma-5, crew-battle }

 labels are estimated by AI with startgg event description.
+The registration_type and event_type fields are filled in, but they aren't very reliable.
+The game_rule field is fairly trustworthy.

 ### matches.json